superlinked/superlinked/docs/superlinked/framework/dsl/executor/rest/rest_executor.md

         Returns:
             RestHandler: An instance of RestHandler.

+    `online_app: superlinked.framework.dsl.executor.in_memory.in_memory_executor.InMemoryApp`
+    :   Property that returns the InMemoryApp instance associated with the RestApp.

+        Returns:
+            InMemoryApp: An instance of InMemoryApp.

 `RestExecutor(sources: list[RestSource], indices: list[Index], queries: list[RestQuery], endpoint_configuration: RestEndpointConfiguration | None = None, context_data: Mapping[str, Mapping[str, ContextValue]] | None = None)`
 :   The RestExecutor is a subclass of the Executor base class.
 It encapsulates all the parameters required for
     the REST application.
 It also instantiates an InMemoryExecutor for data storage purposes.